logicguy1/The-Cookbook/Ginger_Shots/README.md

 1. Wash the ginger roots and the apples
 2. Cut off the "woody" ends of the ginger
-3. Remove the core of the Apple
+3. Remove the core of the apples
 4. Slice both the ginger and the apple into small pieces
 **(The pieces will be blended with their peel on)**
 5. Put the pieces together into the blender